tylerfreckmann/HKIoTDemo/docs/source/index.rst

 Video of the Demo
 ~~~~~~~~~~~~~~~~~

-You probably want to see rather than read what we're doing, so click `here <https://www.youtube.com/watch?v=0GuJgEMhfbg>`__for a video showcasing our project as a whole.
+You probably want to see rather than read what we're doing, so click `here <https://www.youtube.com/watch?v=0GuJgEMhfbg>`__ for a video showcasing our project as a whole.

 Architecture Overview
 ~~~~~~~~~~~~~~~~~~~~~